danielewood/sierra-wireless-modems/Sierra-Linux-QMI-SDK.md

     systemctl start ModemManager
     ```
 ---
-### WARNING: Do not downgrade after upgrading to Release 10.
+### WARNING: Do not downgrade the EM7565 after upgrading to Release 10.
-You can clear all old images by:
 + Identify Old Images:
     ```
     AT!IMAGE?